 The Modern World Context for Responsible Leadership

-The increasing dynamic and complexity of daily business, a variety of lifestyles and beliefs about what is right or wrong, as well as differing legal regulations make the task of leading responsibly in a globalizing economy more difficult, complex and uncertain.
+The increasing dynamic and complexity of the daily business, a variety of lifestyles and beliefs about what is right or wrong, as well as differing legal regulations make the task of leading responsibly in a globalizing economy more difficult, complex, and uncertain.

 In addition to this, grand challenges like global warming, rising inequality, global migration, and poverty, put not only pressure on governments and international organizations, but also on business firms to contribute to a sustainable future for people and planet.

 As a consequence of the above, those in leadership positions at firms find themselves increasingly facing demands to assume responsibility, not only toward shareholders but also toward society and the environment.

 Societal groups and NGOs ask for transparency of business conduct as well as socially and ecologically responsible decisions from business leaders.
 The notion of responsibility is therefore clearly an important one for a firm operating in the 21st century.
 Yet, unlike other more traditional aspects of business, examining responsibility raises many questions for which the answers are not always simple.

 Pinning down the Concept of Responsible Leadership

 One reason that we cannot find simple answers to questions of responsibility is that it is a concept that is difficult to pin down.
 While responsibility can and should permeate through the whole firm and should underpin and influence every business action, it runs the risk of being perceived as something that is difficult to grasp and less concrete than other aspects of doing business.

 Because of the far-reaching yet sometimes hazy nature of responsibility and responsible leadership, business leaders often find themselves faced with an initial and key challenge: how to define what responsible leadership really is.
 The problem is that the term can appear vague and mean different things to different people.
 How can you become a responsible leader without having a clear definition of responsible behavior to guide you?